floriandejonckheere/utu-thesis/thesis/chapters/06-automated-modularization/01-introduction.typ

 The search query was adapted to the specific search syntax of the platform.

 In addition to search queries on the selected platforms, we used snowballing to identify additional relevant publications.
-Snowballing is a research technique used to find additional publications of interest by following the references of the selected publications /* TODO: reference */.
+Snowballing is a research technique used to find additional publications of interest by following the references of the selected publications @wohlin_2014.

 Based the inclusion/exclusion criteria in @slr_criteria, the results were filtered, and the relevant studies were selected for inclusion in the systematic literature review.

 #figure(
   table(
-    columns: (auto, auto),
+    columns: (14%, auto),
     inset: 10pt,
     stroke: (x: none),
     align: (center, left),